kristian-ebstrup/configs/README.md

 To set Alacritty to open when pressing `Meta+Return` (or `Windows+Enter` on most keyboards), go to Custom Shortcuts and add a new shortcut which points to `/home/$USER/.cargo/bin/alacritty`.

-Finally, remember to set `caps lock` to be `esc` for better flow in nvim.
+Set `caps lock` to be an extra `esc` for better flow in nvim in Keyboard -> Advanced.